-In myTracker, the metric determined as the ratio of sum for report period of installs / clicks.
-To find this metric, go to Report constructor → Metrics → Main metrics → CR.
+In MyTracker, the metric determined as the ratio of sum for report period of installs / clicks.
+To find this metric, go to Report builder → Metrics → Main metrics → CR.
 The higher CR, the more fine-tuned your advertisement for the target audience.

-To find the metric in the tracker, go to the Report constructor → Metrics → Main metrics → Initial launches.
+To find the metric in the tracker, go to the Report builder → Metrics → Main metrics → Initial launches.

 After an app is installed, users often become dormant.
 Dedicated campaigns are initiated to return such users, including push notifications, retargeting and newsletters.
 It is crucial to separate these users from regular ones to see how successful the re-acquisition of "old" customers is going.
 Attribution in this case is called repeated attribution or reattribution.
 The reattribution metric enables you to understand the number of re-installs or reactivations of a mobile app.

 This metric is a very useful indicator to check how well previously active users are attracted by any of your new features or promotions.
 To find it in MyTracker, go to the Builder → Main Metrics → Attributes → Reattributions.
 There are also useful indicators of advertising success, such as app re-installations and reactivations.
 These help you better understand the sources of return for your old customers and see their quality.